 Arunima Sinha (India): A former national volleyball player who became the world’s first female amputee to climb Mount Everest.
 After losing her leg in a train accident, she turned pain into power, inspiring millions with her resilience.

-The Everyday Heroes We Know
+The Everyday Heroes Across Morocco

 What These Women Teach Us About Empowerment